mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### New Features

 The [Data Hub Transform API](https://datahub-spec.s3.eu-central-1.amazonaws.com/transform.html) is available for Mendix users deploying their apps to non-Mendix environments.
-The Transform API extracts the information from the the app’s `dependencies.json` file to generate the request bodies that are required when using the [Data Hub API](/apidocs-mxsdk/apidocs/catalog-apis/).
+The Transform API extracts the information from the the app’s `dependencies.json` file to generate the request bodies that are required when using the [Catalog API](/apidocs-mxsdk/apidocs/catalog-apis/).
 For further information see [Data Hub Transform API](/apidocs-mxsdk/apidocs/catalog-apis/#transform).

 ### April 29th, 2021